ssfsx17/sky-islands/core.md

 - Type: Throw Object
 - Range: 30 feet
 - Target: Single
+- Mapless: Any One Enemy
 - Adds two stacks of Elemental Sticky Bomb status, ignoring Physical Evasion.

 **Prepare Elemental Landmine**:

 - Alchemical Preparation
+- Mapless: Targets the front enemy row, and is triggered when an enemy uses at least 2 Maneuver.
 - An elemental landmine can be placed on the ground, in the same 5-foot square as the placer.
 The landmine remains active for up to an hour after placement.
 The landmine triggers when someone is touching its 5-foot square during the status phase.
 It does an amount of elemental damage to whoever is in the trigger area equal to the preparer's Magic Damage + Alchemy Techs rating.

 **Expert Placement of Elemental Landmine**: